ietf-wg-scone/trone/draft-thoji-scone-trone-protocol.md

 Endpoints should observe the following guidelines when sending and processing TRONE packets:

-1. When sending TRONE packets, endpoints SHOULD alternate between versions 0xTRONE1 and 0xTRONE2 to ensure network elements can signal rate limits across the entire supported range.
+*  When sending TRONE packets, endpoints SHOULD alternate between versions 0xTRONE1 and 0xTRONE2 to ensure network elements can signal rate limits across the entire supported range.

-2. When receiving TRONE packets with different versions, endpoints SHOULD:
+*  When receiving TRONE packets with different versions, endpoints SHOULD:
    * Convert all signals to their corresponding bitrates
    * Use the most restrictive (lowest) effective rate limit
    * If one version's signal indicates "no limit" (value 63) but the other indicates a limit, use the specified limit

-3. Network elements SHOULD apply appropriate rate signals to both versions when they observe them, translating the target rate limit to the appropriate signal value for each version's scale.
+*  Network elements SHOULD apply appropriate rate signals to all packets that include a TRONE version they support.

 ## Example Conversions